a-enz/seclabproject/README.md

 ## What is this project
 Group project for the ETH Zurich course Applied Information Security.
-Authors: Alessio Bähler, Andreas Enz and Matthias Niederberger.
+Authors: Alessio BÃ¤hler, Andreas Enz and Matthias Niederberger.

 ## How to deploy the project for the first time
 - clone this git repository